vuejs/vuepress/packages/docs/docs/api/cli.md

 Start development server in silent mode.

+#### --max-concurrency

+Set the max concurrency for rendering pages, to prevent OOM when rendering massive docs.

 ### dev

 Start a development server.
 All options from `vuepress build` are available.
 And there are several options specifically for dev: